 Arriving home from a lengthy business trip is often a relief.
 Time for you to switch off, unwind and get back into your normal routine.
 However, when jet lag kicks in, you may be surprised by how disorientated you become.
 Allow time in your schedule to settle back into day-to-day life, but also to make sure you have time to follow-up on anything you promised to do.
 A business trip usually instigates a number of ‘next actions, so if you promised to forward a document to a client or customer, make sure you, or your assistant makes a note to do it in a timely fashion.

 We hope you found our advice on creating a business travel checklist useful.
-If you need help with business travel from a small business travel virtual assistant or would like to know more about our personal assistant online services, then give us a call on 0800 994 9016 or use our contact form in the menu above.
+If you need help with business travel from a small business travel virtual assistant or would like to know more about our other personal assistant services, then give us a call on 0800 994 9016 or use our contact form in the menu above.